SmartHarmony/JPEG-AI-OPT/README.md

   You can see your Python path by run
   `whereis python`

-You can install the necessary Python libraries, `numpy` and `jinja2`, by running the command: `pip3 install numpy jinja2`.
+You can install the necessary Python libraries by running the command: `pip install -r requirements.txt` under the `JAIOPT` directory.

 > In the following, whenever you see any importing error, you may need to install the missing package by running `pip install package_name`